 - More options where to install the lighting.
 Solar flood lights run purely on energy collected from the sun using a solar panel, so it can be installed practically anywhere where the sun can reach the panel.

 - Free energy.
-This one is pretty obvious as sun energy is free for everyone.
+This one is pretty obvious as solar energy is free for everyone.
 Solar lights will definitely reduce your electricity bills because you won’t need to pay for electricity to run solar lighting.

 - Fast and easy installation.
 Because solar lighting usually consists of two (lighting fixture and solar panel) or three (lighting fixture, separate motion sensor, solar panel) parts that all are connected with a single cable, installation of these lights is super easy and takes a little time.

 - Less hassle to reinstall the light in other places.
-Based on the previous point, it is also easy to reinstall a solar lighting in another place because the lighting isn’t attached to the grid.
+Based on the previous point, it is also easy to reinstall solar lighting in another place because the lighting isn’t attached to the grid.

 - Use renewable/green energy.
-Using renewable energy not only helps you save some money in the long run, but also is good for the environment.
+Using renewable energy not only helps you save some money in the long run but also is good for the environment.

 - Lots of different options to choose from.
-Solar lighting product range has grown rapidly in the previous years, and now you can choose from small solar accent lights, motion activated security lights and landscape lights, to powerful solutions for large areas such as sports stadiums.
+Solar lighting product range has grown rapidly in the previous years, and now you can choose from small solar accent lights, motion-activated security lights, and landscape lights, to powerful solutions for large areas such as sports stadiums.

 What you need to look for when purchasing solar flood lights?

 - Types.
 Basically, there are three types of solar panels used for solar lighting – monocrystalline solar panels, polycrystalline solar panels and amorphous (thin-film) solar panels.
-Monorcystalline panels are considered the most effective, with their cell efficiency (how much sun energy can be collected and converted into electricity) ranging from 15-21%, but they are also the most expensive ones.
+Monocrystalline panels are considered the most effective, with their cell efficiency (how much solar energy can be collected and converted into electricity) ranging from 15-21%, but they are also the most expensive ones.
 You will see monocrystalline solar panels mostly used in powerful solar flood lights.
-Polycrystalline panels also provide good cell efficiency up to 16%, but are cheaper to manufacture.
+Polycrystalline panels also provide good cell efficiency up to 16% but are cheaper to manufacture.
 Polycrystalline panels usually have solar cells in a dark blue color which makes it easy to differ these panels from others.
 Both monocrystalline and polycrystalline panels are also used on large solar systems to provide electricity to houses and commercial buildings because of their high cell efficiency and these panels are also used in more powerful solar lights.
 Amorphous panels provide the lowest efficiency of 10% and below and are mostly used to charge different low power electronic devices.
 You will find these types of solar panels in cheaper, lower power solar lights.
 All in all, if you are buying a lower power solar flood light for less than $100 to illuminate your front door or driveway, you shouldn’t worry much about which type of solar panel is used on the light.
 Because these panels come in a very small size (when compared to ones used to provide electricity for entire buildings), difference in their efficiency practically won’t be noticeable.
-If, however, you are investing in a powerful flood light that will produce thousands lumens of light, I would suggest getting a light with either a monocrystalline or a polycrystalline solar panel.
+If, however, you are investing in a powerful flood light that will produce thousands of lumens of light, I would suggest getting a light with either a monocrystalline or a polycrystalline solar panel.

 - Size.
 As mentioned above, the size of the solar panel will depend on how powerful the light is and from what material the panel is made of.
-Monorcystalline solar panel can produce the same amount of power from a smaller panel than a thin-film solar panel.
+Monocrystalline solar panel can produce the same amount of power from a smaller panel than a thin-film solar panel.
 Before purchasing a solar lighting you should consider not only if the area you wish to install the light has enough sunlight during the day, but also if there is enough physical area to install the solar panel if you are going for a high power flood light.

 Fixture & Casings